ernest-bruce/human-internet/readme.md

 · but their drawback is that they focus only on social·networking and microblogging
 · they do not provide datavaults that provide the *single source of truth* for a person’s data and content
 · and they do not provide additional data·collection capabilities such as medicines, dental work, events, and connections, to name just a few
-· just like people can store their documents in iCloud and work on them using apps on their Mac and iPad devices, people will be able to store data and content on their datavaults and work on that single set of data on sevearl apps, services, and platforms
+· just like people can store their documents in iCloud and work on them using apps on their Mac and iPad devices, people will be able to store data and content on their datavaults and work on that single set of data on several apps, services, and platforms
 · this is the holistic vision and approach to personal·information that is missing from the internet today

 when it comes to presenting ads to people, Peoples will offer similar capabilities to those Facebook offers